amfairley/memorycards/PATCHNOTES.md

 1. The modal background does not extend past the bottom of the screen when scrolling.
 This is logged as [Bug 7](#bug-7) and has been fixed.
 2. The 404 return link is easily missed.
 This was rectified by making it look more like a button.
 3. The target audience and purpose of the site could be better described in the README.md file.
 This was addressed by updating the target audience to include those interest, or participating, in the [World Memory Championships](https://www.worldmemorychampionships.com/sport/) and the idea of Speed Cards is explained in the README file.
-4. On larger screens the card area and table area are too spread out horizontally
+4. On larger screens the card area and table area are too spread out horizontally.
 5. More security needs to be implemented to reduce spam and ensure the safety of user data.

 ### Assessor Feedback
-In order to address feedback from the project assessor, each item is logged here for reference when fixes and updates are documented later in this file.
+In order to address feedback from the project assessor, each item is logged here for reference and fixes and updates are documented later in this file.
 1. The guessing table requires clear visual clues.
 2. The guessing table requires clear instructions for how to list the cards in order.
 3. Informative messages are required to feedback to the user whether their guess was correct or incorrect.